VPS Security; How To Secure Your VPS to Not Get Hacked?

-A rootkit is a devil of the server that gets installed on your system at the operating level.
+A rootkit is a devil of the server installed on your system at the operational level.
 It becomes hidden to all the security software that scans only the upper level of the files and ignores the operating system files.
-A rootkit is mostly undetected on the server until you manually check or use a special rootkit scanner to identify the file.
+A rootkit is undetected mainly on the server until you manually check or use a special rootkit scanner to identify the file.

-Use the Chrootkit which is an open-source tool developed to find the infected files on the server.
-Remember that, the Chrootkit may not offer you 100% guarantees to detect the rootkit virus on your operating system.
+Use the Chrootkit; an open-source tool developed to find the infected files on the server.
+Remember that the Chrootkit may not offer you 100% guarantees to detect the rootkit virus on your operating system.
 The only way to remove the rootkit is to reinstall the operating system.